Dreamcast: Network services

 Dricas was an Internet service for Dreamcast consoles in Japan.
 The service launched the week of October 28, 1998, with its feature set expanded in the weeks preceding the Dreamcast's launch in Japan on November 27, 1998.
 Much of its infrastructure was developed by ISAO Corporation, which was spun-off from Sega on November 26, 1999.
 Its accompanying web browser, Dream Passport, provided the ability to connect via dial-up, browse the internet, receive and send e-mail, and chat with other users.
 Dricas persisted until March 7, 2000, when the service was consolidated into ISAO's multi-platform online service, isao.net.
 Isao.net maintained online services and game servers for the Dreamcast until Sega ceased operation of the online servers for Phantasy Star Online, along with its GameCube port, on March 31, 2007.

 SegaNet was an Internet service for dial-up-based online gaming on the Dreamcast in the United States.
 The service was created by Sega in collaboration with GTE through its GTE Internetworking division, later renamed Genuity.
 Sega announced a partnership with AT&T on August 4, 1999, making the AT&T WorldNet service the preferred ISP for Dreamcast in the United States, and an agreement making Excite@Home as the exclusive portal partner for SegaNet.
 Microsoft participated somewhat in the development of the service, but they terminated their relationship with Sega just a few months before its launch over differences in its direction.
-SegaNet launched on launched on September 7, 2000, and originally offered a rebate for a free Dreamcast and keyboard with a two-year contract.
-Because of the Dreamcast's discontinuation, Sega announced they would discontinue the service on July 20, 2001, just less than 11 months after launch.
+SegaNet launched on September 7, 2000, and originally offered a rebate for a free Dreamcast and keyboard with a two-year contract.
+Because of the Dreamcast's discontinuation, Sega announced they would discontinue the service on July 20, 2001, less than 11 months after launch.
 Online support for Dreamcast games via SegaNet continued until 2003.

 Dreamarena was a free dial-up-based online gaming service provided for Dreamcast consoles in Europe, launching with the debut of the Dreamcast in Europe on October 14, 1999.
 The service was created and operated for Sega Europe by a partnership between ICL, BT and various ISPs.
 The service was accessed via the DreamKey browser, which was also built into some games such as Sonic Adventure 2.
 After the discontinuation of the Dreamcast, Sega closed Dreamarena on February 28, 2002.